tristanlatr/WPWatcher/README.md

     0 0 * * * wpwatcher >/dev/null

-If you want to receive email alerts when script fail with cron `MAILTO` feature.
+If you want to receive email alerts with cron `MAILTO` feature.

     0 0 * * * wpwatcher --quiet

-To print only ERRORS and WPScan ALERTS, set `quiet=Yes` in your config.
+To print only ERRORS and WPScan ALERTS, use `--quiet` or set `quiet=Yes` in your config.

 #### Return non zero status code if :
 - One or more WPScan command failed